bobycloud/Realtime-API-Monitoring/README.md

 3. Django dashboard project stores request details to postgresql. <br>
 4. Postgresql stores Endpoint API's and can be used to monitoring. <br>
 5. As a time series database, influxdb will store response logs. <br>
+6. Tiny gopher collects API details and store it into influxDB.
+7. Grafana connects to InfluxDB as a time series database and show metrics on the dashboard.

 ## Docker Containers
 First, run Postgresql container on port 5434 and credentails (DB Name, USER, Password) to store API request details. <br>